Grruja/note-migrator/README.md

 npm run note-migrator
 ```

+**🎁 Bonus:** The project comes with example notes in the `old-notes/` directory, so you can test the tool immediately after cloning!

 The tool will guide you through:

 1. 📁 **Input Directory** - Where your notes are located